- Phoenix Counselling

 Continual professional development

-Business running cost e.g. accountant, taxes and advertising
+Business running costs e.g. accountant, taxes and advertising

 I FULLY UNDERSTAND THE REASONS WHY THERAPY IS EXPENSIVE BUT I STILL CAN'T AFFORD TO ATTEND, WHAT CAN I DO?

-As mentioned some therapists can offer concessions but unfortunately, not all therapists are able to offer this.
+As mentioned some therapists can offer concessions but unfortunately, not all therapists can offer this.
 However, most of us will have a referral network that could include organisations that offer free or low-cost therapy.

 For instance: